 According to Linquia, you should spend about 25% of your total budget for digital marketing on creator marketing.
 Their research concludes that it should be treated as any other digital marketing channel, becoming an integral part of the digital media plan.

 You can use this creator campaign budget template made by Demand Metric to set and track your creator budget.

 4. How to contact creators

-So you have your goal, message, budget, and strategy, as well as the type of creators you want to reach out to.
-Go back to the start and finally find the creator you want to collaborate with.
+So, you have your goal, message, budget, strategy, and the type of creators you want to reach.

-The next step is to decide how to contact them.
-For creators with up to 10.000 followers you can send them a DM on the platform they are on.
-Creators with a bigger fan base get tons of collab requests so you have a higher chance of reaching them via email.
-Inspect their profiles and you will probably find contact information in their bio.
-For more information check out this article that explains how you can find anyone’s email address on Instagram.
+For creators with up to 10.000 followers, you can send them a DM on the platform they are on.
+Creators with a more extensive fan base get tons of collab requests, so you have a higher chance of reaching them via email.
+Inspect their profiles; you will probably find contact information in their bio.

 5. Review your creator marketing strategy